official-GDSC-ius/CS103/README.md

 # IUS CS103

-## a repository to publish solutions of CS103 Fall 2023
+## A repository for publishing solutions for CS103 Fall 2023.